GeoscienceAustralia/dea-notebooks/README.rst

 There are two main options for interacting with ``dea-notebooks``:

-* **DEA notebooks using git:** Git is a version-control software designed to help track changes to files and collaborate with multiple users on a project.
-Using ``git`` is the *recommended* workflow for working with ``dea-notebooks`` as it makes it easy to stay up to date with the latest versions of functions and code, and makes it impossible to lose your work.
+- DEA notebooks using git: Git is a version-control software designed to help track changes to files and collaborate with multiple users on a project.
+Using ``git`` is the recommended workflow for working with ``dea-notebooks`` as it makes it easy to stay up to date with the latest versions of functions and code, and makes it impossible to lose your work.
-    * Refer to the repository's `Guide to DEA Notebooks using Git <https://github.com/GeoscienceAustralia/dea-notebooks/wiki/Guide-to-using-Git-on-the-DEA-Sandbox>`_ wiki article.
+ - Refer to the repository's `Guide to DEA Notebooks using Git <https://github.com/GeoscienceAustralia/dea-notebooks/wiki/Guide-to-using-Git-on-the-DEA-Sandbox>`_ wiki article.

-* **DEA notebooks using Github:** Alternatively, the Github website can be used to upload and modify the ``dea-notebooks`` repository directly.
-This can be a good way to get started with dea-notebooks quickly.
+- DEA notebooks using Github: Alternatively, the Github website can be used to upload and modify the ``dea-notebooks`` repository directly.
+This can be a good way to get started with ``dea-notebooks``.
-    * Refer to the repository's `Guide to DEA Notebooks using the Github website <https://github.com/GeoscienceAustralia/dea-notebooks/wiki/Guide-to-using-Git-on-the-DEA-Sandbox>`_ wiki article.
+ - Refer to the repository's `Guide to DEA Notebooks using the Github website <https://github.com/GeoscienceAustralia/dea-notebooks/wiki/Guide-to-using-Git-on-the-DEA-Sandbox>`_ wiki article.